syncfusion/ej2-angular-docs/src/documenteditor/document-editor/export.md

 ---
 title: "Export"
 component: "DocumentEditor"
-description: "Learn how to export the contents of JavaScript document editor as SFDT, or DOCX document in client-side."
+description: "Learn how to export the contents of Angular document editor as SFDT, or DOCX document in client-side."
 ---

 # Export

-Document editor exports the document into various known file formats in client-side such as Microsoft Word document (.docx), text document (.txt), and its own format called **Syncfusion Document Text (.sfdt)**.
+Document Editor exports the document into various known file formats in client-side such as Microsoft Word document (.docx), text document (.txt), and its own format called **Syncfusion Document Text (.sfdt)**.

 ## SFDT export